sdecamillis/sdecamillis.github.io/_pages/instrumentation.md

 My main contributions have focused on the R&D work to deliver commercially viable scanning systems for 3D crystal mapping.
 My projects included:
 - simplifying the design and manufacturing of the fibre-optic interferometer to minimise losses and improve optical stability,
-- establishing alignment requirements and calibration protocols of the opto-mechanical components, to facilitate system installation and remote maintenance,
+- modelling the residual [optical distortion](/analytics/#optical-distortion) with numerical simulations in Zemax and experimental measurements,
-- modelling the residual optical distortion with numerical simulations in Zemax and experimental measurements.
+- establishing alignment requirements and calibration protocols of the opto-mechanical components, to facilitate system installation and remote maintenance.

 >![OCT interferometer](/assets/rad/oct_scanning_system.png)
 >*First prototype of the OCT scanning system: a fibre-spliced broadband interferometer is coupled with a multi-axis gantry system allowing the full sample rotation, the displacement of the focal plane and height adjustment.*